 The abbreviation for Windows Update is wuauserv.
 If the troubleshooter does not resolve the issue and you still believe Windows Update is freezing up your system and causing the svchost.exe processing error, you can find more information to fix the problem here.

 If the Service Host local system continues to have svchost.exe high cpu usage error, it may not be Windows Update.
 Continue to the next method.

 In some cases, a corrupt Windows file might be causing thesvchost.exe high cpu usage problem.
-The system file check app is designed to repair corrupted files on your computer that are causing an error to happen.
+The system file checker app is designed to repair corrupted files on your computer that are causing an error to happen.
 The steps below will help you access the system file checker through PowerShell.

 Press the [X] and the [Windows] keys together on your keyboard.
 Choose “Windows PowerShell (Admin)” on the menu that appears and choose “Yes” if the system asks if you want to allow that app to make changes.